Picture of the Sheep on the Rainbow booth at Western NY Fiberarts Festival 2025. The picture has yarn and spinning fiber in every color.

-Made with love in Albion, NY
+Made with love in Medina, NY

 Hello,